 Pursuant to the operating agreement, the Company will continue in existence until the earlier of December 31, 2051 or upon the decision of the Decision Members, as defined, to terminate the Company.

-- Note 2 Summary of Significant Accounting Policies - a) Basis of Accounting b) Real Estate Under Development c) Cash and Cash Equivalents
+Note 2 - Summary of Significant Accounting Policies

+a) Basis of Accounting

 The accompanying financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America.